ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``NCORES_PER_NODE``: (Default: "")
    The number of cores available per node on the compute platform.
 Set for supported platforms in ``setup.py``, but it is now also configurable for all platforms.

-   ..
-COMMENT: Does it mean Level 1 platforms for "supported platforms"?
-Check setup.py.

 ``LMOD_PATH``: (Default: "")
    Path to the LMOD shell file on the user's Linux system.
 It is set automatically for supported machines.

-   ..
-COMMENT: Does it mean Level 1 platforms for "supported platforms"?

 ``BUILD_MOD_FN``: (Default: "")
    Name of an alternative build module file to use if running on an unsupported platform.
 It is set automatically for supported machines.